ntrrgc/dotfiles/wtfd/README.md

 It listens for changes in the desktop environment, such as windows opened or closed, changes in the focused window title and the system volume and updates accordingly.

-It has also a [Wanikani](https://www.wanikani.com/) widget to remember me to do my kanji reviews.
+It has also a [Wanikani](https://www.wanikani.com/) widget to remind me to do my kanji reviews.

 Some highlights of this bar feeder: